 The global and local economies are always facing a barrage of challenges.
 Slower and less balanced growth is observed, with moderation experienced in advanced economies.
-The geopolitical tensions, the post-COVID-19 era and gradual relaxation of travel restriction continued to cause uncertainties for many economic sectors.
-The war in Ukraine poses significant global implications.
+The geopolitical tensions, contradictions in Sino-US relations and higher interest rate environment continued to cause uncertainties for many economic sectors.
+Furthermore, the two wars in Ukraine and Gaza pose significant global implications.